-For Non-Network Benefits for a scheduled admission for Mental Health Services (including an admission for services at a Residential Treatment facility), you must obtain prior authorization five business days before admission or as soon as is reasonably possible for a non-scheduled admission.
+Please remember for Non-Network Benefits, you must notify the Claims Administrator to receive these Benefits.
+For a scheduled admission for Mental Health Services (including an admission for services at a Residential Treatment facility) you must provide notification five business days in advance of the admission or as soon as is reasonably possible for non-scheduled admissions.

-In addition, for Non-Network Benefits you must obtain prior authorization before the following services are received: Partial Hospitalization/Day Treatment; Intensive Outpatient Treatment programs; outpatient electro-convulsive treatment; psychological testing; transcranial magnetic stimulation.
+In addition, for Non-Network Benefits you must notify the Claims Administrator before the following services are received.
+Services requiring notification: Partial Hospitalization/Day Treatment; Intensive Outpatient Treatment programs; outpatient electro-convulsive treatment; psychological testing; transcranial magnetic stimulation.

-If you do not obtain prior authorization as required, Benefits will be reduced to 50% of Eligible Expenses.
+Please call the number that appears on your ID card.
+Without notification, Benefits will be reduced to 50% of Eligible Expenses.